Institute of Information and Communication Technologies (ITACA)

 “Only through this transfer can research translate into tangible improvements in people’s health”, she stressed.

-With these contributions, COR-ITACA reaffirms its commitment to advancing science, promoting knowledge transfer, and developing more precise, personalised, and noninvasive medicine for the treatment of cardiac arrhythmias.
+With these contributions, COR-ITACA reaffirms its commitment to advancing science, promoting knowledge transfer, and developing more precise, personalised, and noninvasive treatments for cardiac arrhythmias.

 Recent News